 This is a follow up story for GloveStix.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Krista Woods and I am the Director of Stink Operations at GloveStix LLC.
 I live in Virginia with my husband Chris and we have 3 children ages 27, 21, and 19.
 Raising 3 kids in sports and spending thousands of dollars on athletic gear and even more money and time traveling to various States to watch them play meant lots of time trapped in the car or hotel with their stinky gear.
 If you have ever had the displeasure of experiencing gloves, elbow, and shoulder pads after a hot day of playing multiple Lacrosse games, then you will know why I spent my middle son’s college fund to start GloveStix.

 When I first started GloveStix I was simply trying to solve the problem of stinky lacrosse and hockey gloves, hence the name GloveStix.
 It wasn’t until my customers started using them in shoes and cleats and sending me the most amazing feedback that I started marketing them for shoes.
 It was at about the same time, my sons’ cleats were starting to get rank so that’s when I created my second product specifically for footwear, StankStix.
 The StankStix are virtually the same thing; they just have different features that make them more versatile for smaller shoes and taller boots.